Word list

 Define on first use, for example dead-letter queue (unprocessed messages queue).

-However, if it would work to replace with linking, then do that.
+Not deep-linking.
+However, if you can replace with linking, then do so.

 deficient